 Loans and exchange program

 The loan and exchange of specimens between herbaria is an essential part of botanical and mycological research.
 Botanists or mycologists studying a particular group of plants or fungi need to examine a broad range of herbarium material in order to get a broad overview of the taxa being studied.
-The National Herbarium of Victoria (MEL) lends, borrows and exchanges more than 20,000 specimens each year.
+Royal Botanic Gardens Victoria (MEL) lends, borrows and exchanges more than 20,000 specimens each year.

 MEL lends specimens to, and borrows specimens from, registered herbaria within Australia and internationally.
 We have a strong international loans program due to both our comprehensive collection and the fact that many Australian specimens collected in the 19th century are housed in overseas herbaria.
 Loans may consist of a single specimen, or several thousand, depending on the group concerned and the nature of the study.